 - must display code and other information (with some exceptions)

 - must not sell or supply an optical appliance without proper authorisation.

 If a practitioner breaches their relevant state / industry code of conduct, they may be reported to the relevant health commissioner.
-If you believe you or another practitioner is in breach of their code of conduct, please immediately notify our team on email@example.com.
+If you believe you or another practitioner is in breach of their code of conduct, please immediately notify our team at firstname.lastname@example.org.

 To lodge a complaint to external agencies, access the relevant state resources below: